Shakilofficial/Shakilofficial/README.md

 ### 🛒 [**NEXA**](https://ecom-nexa-web.vercel.app)
-_A full-stack e-commerce platform for books, featuring authentication, payments, and product management._

-**NEXA** is a modern, full-featured e-commerce platform built for performance, scalability, and sleek user experience.
-It offers seamless user authentication, product browsing, secure checkout, and robust admin capabilities.
-The platform supports dynamic cart and wishlist systems, coupon-based discounts, order tracking, and real-time notifications.

-Customers can browse and filter products, add items to cart or wishlist, apply coupons, and securely checkout via SSLCommerz.
-Admins can manage products, users, and orders from a dedicated dashboard with role-based access control.
-The entire platform is responsive, optimized, and built with performance and usability in mind.

-**Tech Stack:** Next.js 15, TypeScript, Tailwind CSS, Redux Toolkit, Framer Motion, React Hook Form, Node.js, Express.js, MongoDB, JWT,Nodemailer,SSLcommerz.
+NEXA is a feature-rich full-stack e-commerce platform built to deliver a seamless online shopping experience for books.
+The platform is designed for high performance, scalability, and exceptional user experience.
+Users can browse a wide variety of books, filter results by categories, and add products to their cart or wishlist.
+The checkout process is secure, powered by SSLCommerz integration.
+The platform supports dynamic cart functionality, coupon-based discounts, and order tracking.
+Admins can manage products, users, and orders through a role-based dashboard.
+With Next.js 15, TypeScript, Tailwind CSS, and Redux Toolkit, the site is fully optimized for both desktop and mobile.
+The backend is built using Node.js, Express.js, MongoDB, and JWT, providing a robust and scalable solution.

 🔗 **[Live Demo](https://ecom-nexa-web.vercel.app)** | [**Repo**](https://github.com/Shakilofficial/nextmart-client.git) |